R. J. Maryland

-RJ Maryland (born July 9, 2004) is an American college football tight end for the SMU Mustangs.
+Russell James Maryland Jr. (born July 9, 2004) is an American professional football tight end.
+He played college football for the SMU Mustangs and he was signed as an undrafted free agent by the Packers in 2026.

 Early life

 Maryland attended Carroll Senior High School in Southlake, Texas.
 He was rated as a three-star recruit and committed to play college football for the Boston College Eagles.
 However, Maryland later flipped his commitment to play for the SMU Mustangs.

 College career

 As a freshman in 2022, Maryland notched 28 receptions for 296 yards and two touchdowns.
 In 2023, he totaled 54 receptions for 518 yards and seven touchdowns, earning first-team all-American Athletic Conference (AAC) honors.
 In the 2024 season opener, Maryland hauled in eight receptions for 162 yards and a touchdown in a win over Nevada, garnering ACC receiver of the week honors.

+Professional career

+Maryland was signed as an undrafted free agent by the Green Bay Packers after the conclusion of the 2026 NFL draft.
+He was waived by the Packers on August 14 with an injury settlement.